History of the Houston Astros: 1965–1970: The Great Indoors: The move into the Astrodome

-The opening of the Astrodome ended up being one of the final straws in the end of the partnership of Smith and Hofheinz as owners, with Smith and his wife not being invited to the executive suite to celebrate the stadium's opening night, which saw President Lyndon B. Johnson attend.
+The opening of the Astrodome ended up being one of the final straws at the end of the partnership of Smith and Hofheinz as owners, with Smith and his wife not being invited to the executive suite to celebrate the stadium's opening night, which saw President Lyndon B. Johnson attend.
 The two had feuded due to Hofheinz making decisions unilaterally without consulting Smith.
 Heated arguments led to Smith arguing with Hofheinz over the idea that one of them had to buy out the other.
-Hofheinz, having to raise $7.5 million to do so, raised the money in the span of a week that led to Smith's resignation from the board on August 3, 1965.
+Hofheinz, having to raise $7.5 million to do so, raised the money in a week that led to Smith's resignation from the board on August 3, 1965.
 Now the sole owner of the franchise and his vision of a domed stadium to play ball indoors complete, the Colt .45 moved into their new domed stadium in 1965.
 The Judge called the new domed stadium the Astrodome.
 The name was in honor of Houston's importance to the country's space program and to match with the meaning of the name, the Colt .45s were renamed the Astros.
 The new park, coined as the "Eighth Wonder of the World" did little to help the play on the field.
 While several "indoor" firsts were accomplished, the team still finished ninth in the standings.
-The attendance was high not because of the team accomplishments, but because people came from miles around to see the Astrodome.
-Paul Richards was dismissed by Hofheinz in December of 1965.
+The attendance was high not because of the team's accomplishments, but because people came from miles around to see the Astrodome.
+Paul Richards was dismissed by Hofheinz in December 1965.

 Just as the excitement was settling down over the Astrodome, the 1966 season found something new to put the domed stadium in the spotlight once again; the field.
 Grass would not grow in the new park, since the roof panels had been painted to reduce the glare that was causing players on both the Astros and the visiting team to miss routine pop flies.
 A new artificial turf was created called "AstroTurf" and once again Houston would be involved in yet another change in the way the game was played.
 On May 9, Kirksey announced his resignation from the HSA and sold his two percent stake, ending an association of six years that saw him and others help bring baseball to Houston.